-The assignment of additional receivables during the 11-month revolving period may alter the portfolio composition.

-Mitigants: Eligibility criteria and concentration limits restrict the assignment of additional receivables.
-Furthermore, performance triggers and other restrictions provided in the transaction documents may interrupt the revolving period before its scheduled maturity in case portfolio performance deteriorates or adverse events affect the issuer, the structure, or the originator and servicer.

-The servicer manages the issuer's collections that may be commingled within its own estate in case of insolvency.

-Mitigants: The servicer is a financially strong banking institution and sweeps collections to the issuer's accounts within two business days from receipt.
-Furthermore, the fully funded reserve ensures funds are available to ensure timely payment of senior expenses and interests.

-The transaction is expected to amortise pro rata until a sequential amortisation event occurs.
-As a result of the pro rata amortisation, the structure will not deleverage and the notes' ability to repay could be adversely affected in scenarios where defaults are backloaded or the sequential amortisation otherwise continues longer than expected.

-Mitigants: The transaction benefits from certain mechanisms that will switch the amortisation to sequential, such as the default ratio triggers being above a certain percentages of the initial portfolio amount.
-DBRS Morningstar considered these triggers in its analysis.

-The servicer's ability to modify some of the original terms of the loan agreements within specified limits, which could increase the risk profile and weighted-average (WA) life of the portfolio.
-Mitigants: The servicer's flexibility is common in balance sheet securitisations.
+- The assignment of additional receivables during the 13-month revolving period may alter the portfolio composition. - Mitigants: Eligibility criteria and concentration limits restrict the assignment of additional receivables.
+Furthermore, performance triggers and other restrictions provided in the transaction documents may interrupt the revolving period before its scheduled maturity in case portfolio performance deteriorates or adverse events affect the issuer, the structure, or the originator and servicer. - The servicer manages the issuer's collections that may be commingled within its own estate in case of insolvency. - Mitigants: The servicer is a financially strong banking institution and sweeps collections to the issuer's accounts within two business days from receipt.
+Furthermore, the fully funded reserve ensures funds are available to ensure timely payment of senior expenses and interests. - The transaction is expected to amortise pro rata until a sequential amortisation event occurs.
+As a result of the pro rata amortisation, the structure will not deleverage and the notes' ability to repay could be adversely affected in scenarios where defaults are backloaded or the sequential amortisation otherwise continues longer than expected. - Mitigants: The transaction benefits from certain mechanisms that will switch the amortisation to sequential, such as the default ratio triggers being above a certain percentage of the initial portfolio amount.
+DBRS Ratings GmbH (DBRS Morningstar) considered these triggers in its analysis. - The servicer's ability to modify some of the original terms of the loan agreements within specified limits, which could increase the risk profile and weighted-average (WA) life of the portfolio. - Mitigants: The servicer's flexibility is common in balance sheet securitisations.
 Loan modifications to the portfolio of receivables are limited by the permitted variations explained in the documentation.
 DBRS Morningstar has stressed its cash flow assumptions to account for the mentioned permitted variations in the portfolio.

-Key Transaction Parties Roles 1 Entity Ratings 2 lssuer Santander Consumo 3, FT Unrated Originator and Seller Banco Santander, S.A.
+Key Transaction Parties

+Roles 1 Entity Ratings 2 Issuer Santander Consumo 4, FT Unrated Originator and Seller Banco Santander, S.A.
 A (high)/R-1 (middle)/Stable Servicer Banco Santander, S.A.
 A (high)/R-1 (middle)/Stable Account Bank Banco Santander, S.A.
 A (high)/R-1 (middle)/Stable Paying Agent Banco Santander, S.A.
 A (high)/R-1 (middle)/Stable Hedging Counterparty Banco Santander, S.A.
 A (high)/R-1 (middle)/Stable Management Company Santander de Titulización S.G.F.T.
 S.A.
-Unrated Arranger Banco Santander, S.A.
+Not Rated Arranger Banco Santander, S.A.
 A (high)/R-1 (middle)/Stable

-The list of counterparties may not be exhaustive.
+^{1.} The list of counterparties may not be exhaustive.
 For a complete list please refer to the transaction documents or the offering material.

-Ratings represent Issuer Ratings or Senior Unsecured Debt Ratings (Long Term/Short Term) unless otherwise specified.
+^{2.} Ratings represent Issuer Ratings or Senior Unsecured Debt Ratings (Long Term/Short Term) unless otherwise specified.

 Relevant Dates and Periods

-Issue Date 2 April 2020
+Issue Date 23 February 2021

-Initial Portfolio Cut-off Date 31 March 2020
+Initial Portfolio Cut-Off Date 17 February 2021

-First Payment Date 18 June 2020
+First Payment Date 18 June 2021

-Payment Dates/Periodicity 18th calendar day of March, June, September, and December
+Payment Dates/Frequency 18th calendar day of March, June, September, and December

 Interest Period Quarterly

-Collection Period Second business day after the payment date

-Scheduled Revolving Period Expiry Date 18 March 2021
+Scheduled Revolving Period Expiry Date 18 March 2022

-Legal Final Maturity 18 December 2031
+Legal Final Maturity Date 18 September 2032